wang-q/ubuntu/prepare/Vagrant.md

 ## VirtualBox VM building steps

-This build starts from `myfocal.box`.
+This build starts with `myfocal.box`.

-When internet connection is OK and most source files were downloaded previously, the building process costs about 100 minutes.
+When the internet connection is OK, and most source files were downloaded previously, the building process costs about 100 minutes.

-* STEPS on host machine
+* STEPS on the host machine

 ```shell script
 # destroy old builds